UT-Austin-RPL/VIOLA/index.markdown

 </table>

 <br><hr> <table align=center width=800px> <tr> <td> <left>
-<center><h1>Acknowledgements</h1></center> The authors would like to especially thank Yue Zhao for the great discussion on the project and the insightful feedback on the manuscript.
+<center><h1>Acknowledgements</h1></center> The authors would like to specially thank Yue Zhao for the great discussion on the project and the insightful feedback on the manuscript.
 This work has taken place
 in the Robot Perception and Learning Group (RPL) and Learning Agents Research Group (LARG) at UT Austin.
 RPL research has been partially